HyperGodot/hyper-tps_demo/README.md

 * Download both the PCK file and the binary
 * Linux : chmod +x binary in order to run it
 * hypercore-gateway uses a slightly older version of hypercore. while hole punching is good , some router configurations do require you to open port 4973.
+* collision detection can be sticky , if you get stuck you can always press r to respawn.
+* loading in different world environments can cause momentary lag while it updates, the more you go through the teleporters the less this happens.